 Easy Beach Access

-In front of our rooms, several dozen palapas were positioned to favorably catch the Caribbean sun or shade, depending on the mood.
+In front of our rooms, several dozen palapas were favorably positioned to catch the Caribbean sun or shade, depending on the mood.
 Lounge chairs were stacked neatly each night, ready for us to grab and place under a palapa each morning.
 We threw a couple of towels and a book or two on the chairs, and set out for coffee and breakfast while the girls slept in.
 It was beyond wonderful to just roll out of bed and into the ocean for a morning dip.

 One note on the lounge chairs: People in Aruba Beach Resorts bring their A-game when scouting out spots, so we had to be early and nimble to grab chairs on the beachfront real estate of our choice.
 Snooze in, and we would have lost our opportunity for a prime spot.
-This is definitely one of those cases where the early bird gets the worm!
+This is definitely one of those cases where the early bird gets the best spot!

 Read More: Prefer a Hotel That’s Not All-Inclusive?
 Check Out the Hilton Aruba